macformula/racecar/scripts/can_errgo/README.md

 Users can:

-- Acknowledge the error ( Hide the error until it is sent again)
+- Acknowledge the error ( Hide and resets the error until it is sent again)
 - Ignore the error ( Hides, resets, and stops reading all future occurrences of the error)
 - View ignored errors and choose to unignore those errors